The signaling pathway mediated by the type IIB activin receptor controls axial patterning and lateral asymmetry in the mouse

 Digital Object Identifier (DOI)

 Oh, Suk P. and Li, En, "The signaling pathway mediated by the type IIB activin receptor controls axial patterning and lateral asymmetry in the mouse" (1997).
-Neurobiology.
+Translational Neuroscience.
 719.